Universal Resource Identifier (URI)

 An analytics service that sends tracked Branch data to a third party analytics provider through a series of preset webhooks.
 Event Ingestion is the reverse, where Branch imports events from a third party.

 An API endpoint that allows customers to download all user-level data, in a list of CSV files, for one day within the last week.

 An API endpoint to pull the same campaign-level data that is surfaced in the dashboard.

-A scaled-down version of the Branch Persona which can be exposed in various export and SDK methods for use in advanced Data Science activities.
+A scaled-down version of the Branch link graph which can be exposed in various export and SDK methods for use in advanced Data Science activities.

 A Premium product that allows customers to create ads that will deep link into an app and provide last-touch attribution across all ad networks and platforms.